ABOUT THE DATA

 - Associates Degree: An award that normally requires at least 2 but less than 4 years of full-time equivalent college work.

 - Certificate: A recognized postsecondary credential that is conferred upon the satisfactory completion of a postsecondary education program, including certificate and certificate of achievement.

-- FTIAC: First Time in Any College (FTIAC) students are those who have never attended college before this academic year.
+- FTIAC: First Time in Any College (FTIAC) students are those who had never attended college before they started at OCC.

-- Non-FTIAC: Students who have experienced higher education before this academic year at OCC or elsewhere.
+- Non-FTIAC: Students who had experienced higher education before they started at OCC.

 - PELL Eligible: PELL grant program (Higher Education Act of 1965, Title IV, Part A, Subpart I, as amended.) provides assistance to eligible undergraduate postsecondary students with demonstrated financial need to help meet education expenses.

 - Gender: Self-reported gender in the initial term.
 If gender is not reported, then it’s unknown.